 A student whose quality point index shows a deficiency of 10.01 to 23 quality points will be placed on academic probation.
-Students on academic probation will not be allowed to register for more than 13 semester hours of credit.
+Students on academic probation will not be allowed to register for more than 13 or 14 semester hours of credit.

 A student whose quality point index shows a deficiency of 23.01 to 35.99 quality points will be academically suspended for one semester.
-This student will be eligible to reenroll after remaining out of school for either a fall or a spring term.
-The student also may not attend summer school if the suspension occurs after a spring semester.
+This student will be eligible to reenroll after remaining out of school for either a fall term, a spring term, or both summer terms.